 How your local community can support your fitness studio

-It's been one long year for all of us!
+Covid-19 and the Pandemic phase brought bumpy roads and whirlwinds for all.
 We took each day as it came, going through the ups and downs along the way.
 As much as we were affected by this constant uncertainty, local businesses had a lot more to contend with.
 Unlike the larger brands and businesses who found ways to keep the ship steady, local businesses had to evolve drastically to save themselves.

-Fitness studios and personal trainers, in particular, were among the hardest to be hit by the pandemic, with the decline across the fitness industry last year expected to be about 13.2%.
-With traditional in-person classes running the risk of spreading the virus, it was only logical for local fitness businesses to move online.
+Gyms, Fitness Studios, and personal trainers, in particular, were among the hardest to be hit by the pandemic, with the decline across the fitness industry last year expected to be about 13.2%.
+With traditional in-person classes running the risk of spreading the virus, it was only logical for local fitness businesses and the personal trainer communities to move online.
 This might have solved the problem then, if only they weren't competing with larger brands already acing virtual fitness classes.

 A year on, small fitness studios are gradually finding their way back with caution.
-Whether they're holding outdoor classes, managing lower capacities, or conducting classes online, personal trainers and local studios have found a number of ways to keep themselves going.
+Whether they're holding outdoor classes, managing lower capacities, or conducting classes online, personal trainers and local studios have found a number of ways to raise money, host new members, keep themselves going.
 But the one thing that keeps these studios and trainers running is their community.
+How well their community of current members, new participants, employees support and participate makes a huge difference.

 Today, local businesses need the numbers.
 They need the community to come together and keep them going.
 After all, when fitness trainers and studios do their bit for the community, it's only fair to give back in kind.
 This means every member of the community has a role to play, however small it may be.
 Here are a few ways in which local fitness businesses can be supported today.

 A good place to start would be recommending fitness classes to immediate family and friends.
-It's always hard to find a studio that understands personal needs and knowing what works for friends and family, it shouldn’t be too difficult to recommend a good local fitness studio or trainer.
+It's always hard to find a studio that understands personal needs and knows what works for friends and family.
+It shouldn’t be too difficult for anyone to recommend your friend or partner a good local fitness studio or trainer.
+More people get to know about a fitness studio, more the business benefits with an increased number of participants.

-Social media is another way to spread the word about local businesses.
-Whether it’s a quick story on Instagram during class or a workout ‘boomerang’, it’s bound to tempt a few viewers to join in.
+Social platforms are another way to spread the word about local businesses.
+Whether it’s a quick story on Instagram during class, a fitness selfie on Facebook, or a workout ‘boomerang’, it’s bound to tempt a few viewers to join in, adding to a studio's customers base eventually.

-Another way studios can encourage this is by offering some of their most loyal clients a referral code that can get their friends and family a small discount on their first class.
+Another way studios can encourage this is by offering some of their most loyal clients a referral code that can get their friends and family a small discount on their 'first' class or any special programs.
 This would motivate them to share more about the business and bring people in!

-Testimonials where people speak on how a certain training program improved their lifestyle or why others need to try a particular program would build trust in the studio and its classes.
-People within a community will generally choose to be inspired by their own first, so these testimonials could attract a wide local audience.
+Testimonials, where people speak on how a certain training program improved their lifestyle or why others need to try specific programs, would build trust in the studio and its classes.
+People within a local community will generally choose to be inspired by their own first, so these testimonials could attract a wide local audience.
+Hence, writing testimonials could be measured as a worthy cause and help support a fitness and wellness studio.

 Most fitness studios today are largely dependent on membership fees to maintain their revenues.
 In fact, membership fees currently make up 60.4% of the total health and fitness industry revenues.

-Members keep the studio running and every fitness studio listens to its members before making any serious changes to their classes or training styles.
+Members keep the studio running and at the same time, every fitness studio listens to its members before making any serious changes to their classes or training styles.
 To an extent, the workout routines preferred by members would be prioritized by the trainers.

 As the studio's first priority, it wouldn't be too much of a stretch to accept the role that members play in building the studio's identity.
 Besides, with a membership, clients are making more than just a financial commitment to their local gym.
 They're buying into the brand and placing trust in the trainers to help them with their long-term fitness goals!